ehicks71/.github/README.md

-# github-workflow-php
+# Github Workflow for PHP

-Github Workflow for PHP applications
+Use this Github Workflow for PHP repositories.